 |Publication status||Published - 2003|

 Kilgarriff, A., Evans, R., Koeling, M., Rundell, M., & Tugwell, D. (2003).
 WASPBENCH: a lexicographer's workbench supporting state-of-the-art word sense disambiguation.
 In Proceedings of the tenth conference on European chapter of the Association for Computational Linguistics (Vol. 2, pp. 211-214).
-NJ, USA: Association for Computational Linguistics.
+Association for Computational Linguistics.